-5. T2 balances after the financial crisis: BoP decomposition till 2020 for Italy and Germany
+5. T2 balances after the financial crisis: BoP reconstruction till 2020 for Italy and Germany

 After 2008, T2 balances began to diverge, on the positive side for Germany, and the negative one for Italy.

-A common phenomenon that is reflected in both decompositions is the persistent deleveraging of the banking sector, with a marked reduction of both assets and liabilities.
+A common phenomenon that is reflected in both reconstructions is the persistent deleveraging of the banking sector, with a marked reduction of both assets and liabilities.
 These items never recovered their pre-crisis levels.
-This is coherent with the mutated configuration of monetary policy that reduced the weight of the interbank market for banks' funding needs in favor of NCBs liquidity.
+This is coherent with the mutated configuration of monetary policy that reduced the weight of the interbank market for banks' funding needs in favor of NCB liquidity.
 For Italy, also the non-financial private sector was reducing its foreign liabilities (until 2014).
-From 2014 the supply-side shock related to the monetary expansions of the ECB (T-LTRO loans and APPs) is connected with the recovery of Italy non-financial private
+From 2014 the supply-side shock related to the monetary expansions of the ECB (T-LTRO3 loans and APPs4) is connected with the recovery of Italy non-financial private sector foreign investments.
+For Germany, one cannot ignore the acceleration impressed to the cumulated current account surplus by the APPs and by the consequent Euro devaluation; this capital inflow is not completely matched by the outflows of funds from the private non-financial sector and this is reflected (in an accounting perspective) by the increase in German T2 balance.